-The following Quick Guide address how the District of Columbia classifies various types of alcoholic beverage products.
-The type of classification a product falls into may impact the type of the license required to manufacture, distribute, or sell the product.
-The classification may also impact taxation.
+The following Quick Guide address how the District of Columbia categorizes various types of alcoholic beverage products.
+The type of category a product falls into may impact the type of the license required to manufacture, distribute, or sell the product.
+The category may also impact taxation.